zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-part1.md

 #### Myth #3: HiRez audio always sounds better

-Let's imagine that some streaming service or online store decides to convert `source A` from `16/44.1` to `24/96`.
+Let's imagine that some streaming service or online store decides to convert `source A` from `16/44` to `24/96`.
 They are calling it 'HiRez' music and selling it for more than a regular `16/44`.
 So what exactly happens?
 Let's do another analogy:

     We have a shoebox full of cotton balls.
     They took it and put it into ~3x larger container - say a 5 lb bucket.
     Same amount of cotton, in a different container.

-We have the same music, same quality, same content but it takes longer to download and stream.
+We have the same audio, same quality, same content but it takes longer to download and stream.
 More importantly, it sounds the same too!

 ## Further reading on this subject